 But the hurdle for AI adoption in clinical care is bigger than that.
 Alexander Lennox-Miller, senior research analyst at healthcare research company Chilmark Inc., pointed out that steep regulatory restrictions healthcare organizations have to adhere to makes it hard to adopt cutting-edge technology.
 As a technology that changes based on data it encounters, AI adoption in the clinical setting could be a particularly hard sell.

 "The central, fundamental core of machine learning technology is it's iterative and gets better quickly by doing things over and over again," Lennox-Miller said.
 "That's not something that sells well to physicians.
-Physicians want to know they're doing right the time."
+Physicians want to know they're doing it right the first time."

 Chilmark director of research Brian Murphy takes a more conservative approach when it comes to AI in healthcare, seeing it as more hype than reality right now.
 Healthcare organizations are just beginning to get comfortable with the idea that they've got vast amounts of data available to them, and they're still working out how to best use that data, putting them behind other industries, he said.